namespace-ee/react-calendar-timeline/README.md

   }
   ```

-  The `long`, `mediumLong`, `medium` and `short` will be be decided through the `labelWidth` according to where it lays upon the following scale:
+  The `long`, `mediumLong`, `medium` and `short` will be be decided through the `labelWidth` value according to where it lays upon the following scale:

   ```
   |-----`short`-----50px-----`medium`-----100px-----`mediumLong`-----150px--------`long`-----
   ```

-- Function: This is the more powerful method and offers the most control over what is rendered.
+- `Function`: This is the more powerful method and offers the most control over what is rendered.
 The returned `string` will be rendered inside the interval

   ```typescript
     type Unit = `second` | `minute` | `hour` | `day` | `month` | `year`